32h8/myrsa/README.md

   dec                      Decrypt a file gen                      Generate keys

-Note: This is an experimental tool.
-The size of last input chunk is appended to output file in plaintext.
+Note: This is an experimental tool
 ```

 Generate keys